rust-lang/rustc-dev-guide/src/analysis/well-formed.md

 impl Trait for u8 where for<'a> [u8]: Sized {}

 fn main() {
-    // But no matter what we do, this boundary between concrete type and trait
+    // No matter what we do, this boundary between concrete type and trait
     // object will produce the obligation `[u8]: Sized`, which will fail when
     // handed over to the trait solver. let object: Box<dyn Trait> = Box::new(42u8);